 The Silk Street Theatre is accessible from Level G, via the doors next to Barbican Kitchen.
 In the Silk Street building, hearing loops are provided in the Music Hall and Theatre, with all venues suitable for wheelchair users.

 Our cinema access screening include both audio description and captioned film in the same screening, unless stated otherwise.
 Audio described is provided for those with a visual impairment.
 The film soundtrack comes through the speakers in the usual way and a recorded narrator explains what is happening on screen through personal headphones.

 Open captioning is provided for those with a hearing impairment and is similar to subtitling, where the dialogue is written in text at the bottom of the screen.
 Captioning also includes text description of significant sound effects, such as gun shot.
 For audio description headphones, please contact a member of Barbican staff on arrival.
 Barbican Film provides captioning/audio description using the Dolby Screentalk system.

 On one Friday afternoon each month we screen a new release film in a specially tailored environment for adults who may be on the autistic spectrum, have Tourette Syndrome, anxiety, sensory or other learning disabilities.
 Every other month we also programme a relaxed screening of a performance cinema encore.
-Friends and carers are very welcome.
+Carers are welcome and may attend for free.